radareorg/blog/content/posts/unpacking_shikataganai.md

 for op in opcodes:
     family = r.cmdj('abj %s' % op)[0]['family']
     if family != 'fpu':
         print 'NOT FPU: %s' % op
+        sys.exit(0)
-print 'End of the loop'
+print 'End of the loop, every opcode was detected as FPU.'
 ```

 If you launch this script with the latest version of radare2 installed on your
 machine, you'll see that radare2 detects every opcode as FPU ; so far so good.
+Feel free to add some dummy opcodes to see the detection fail by the way ;)

 So now it's time to actually unpack shikata-ga-nai, for real.
 The plan is to: